stleary/JSON-java/README.md

 it is not recommended for use.
 Java 1.6 compatability fixed, JSONArray.toList() and JSONObject.toMap(),
 RFC4180 compatibility, JSONPointer, some exception fixes, optional XML type conversion.
-Contains the latest code as of 7 Aug, 2016
+Contains the latest code as of 7 Aug 2016

 20160212    Java 1.6 compatibility, OSGi bundle.
-Contains the latest code as of 12 Feb, 2016.
+Contains the latest code as of 12 Feb 2016.

 20151123    JSONObject and JSONArray initialization with generics.
-Contains the latest code as of 23 Nov, 2015.
+Contains the latest code as of 23 Nov 2015.

 20150729    Checkpoint for Maven central repository release.
-Contains the latest code as of 29 July, 2015.
+Contains the latest code as of 29 July 2015.
 ~~~